DrSnowbird/rest-dev-vnc-docker/README.md

 This project mainly adopt the [ConSol docker-headless-vnc-container](https://github.com/ConSol/docker-headless-vnc-container) implementation.

 # Run (recommended for easy-start)
-It's highly recommended to change tvnc password to prevent others usign the default password to get into your container, modify the file "**./docker.env**" as below and save the filw before you hit, "./run.sh":
+It's highly recommended to change VNC password to prevent others using the default password to get into your container, modify the file "**./docker.env**" as below and save the file before you hit, "./run.sh":
 ```
 (./docker.env) file: